-2019 Bonus Program: Individual Performance Component
+2020 Bonus Program: Individual Performance Component

-Payout of the individual performance objectives component of the 2019 Bonus Program was based on achievement of challenging, but achievable, individual strategic objectives for each NEO (other than Mr. Trollope, whose bonus was determined solely based on our Company financial performance) that aligned with our key strategic goals established by the Board.
+Payout of the individual performance objectives component of the 2020 Bonus Program was based on achievement of challenging, but achievable, individual strategic objectives for each NEO (other than Mr. Trollope, whose bonus was determined solely based on our Company financial performance) that aligned with our key strategic goals established by the Board.

-Each applicable NEO's quarterly individual strategic objectives generally included results to be achieved in the NEO's functional area or business unit, such as achievement of corporate development initiatives and technological milestones, successful releases of new products or updates, hiring and retention of key employees, and increased efficiency and gross margins.
-In each quarter of 2019, the Compensation Committee determined that our NEOs with individual performance objectives achieved between 27% and 100% of their quarterly individual strategic objectives.
+Each applicable NEO's individual strategic objectives generally included results to be achieved in the NEO's functional area or business unit, such as achievement of corporate development initiatives and technological milestones, successful releases of new products or updates, hiring and retention of key employees, and increased efficiency and gross margins.
+In each half of 2020, the Compensation Committee determined that our NEOs with individual performance objectives achieved between 74% and 100% of their individual strategic objectives.

-75% of Mr. Burkland's bonus under the 2019 Bonus Program was based on achievement against the quarterly bookings and bookings-related quotas for our larger and smaller clients and 6.25% was based on the achievement of key individual strategic goals.
-In the four quarters of 2019, the Compensation Committee determined that Mr. Burkland achieved bookings commissions of \$76,130, \$66,735, \$128,900 and \$66,250, respectively.
-As Mr. Burkland exceeded his quarterly cumulative bookings commissions goals in the third quarter of 2019 in the aggregate across all of the bookings components by more than 20%, he earned an additional \$50,000 cash bonus for the third quarter.
+75% of Mr. Burkland's bonus under the 2020 Bonus Program was based on achievement against the quarterly bookings and bookings-related quotas for our larger and smaller clients and 6.25% was based on the achievement of key individual strategic goals.
+In the two semi-annual payment periods of 2020, the Compensation Committee determined that Mr. Burkland achieved bookings commissions of \$176,172 and \$171,067, respectively.
+As Mr. Burkland exceeded his quarterly cumulative bookings commissions goals in each quarter of 2020 in the aggregate across all of the bookings components by more than 20%, he earned an additional \$50,000 cash bonus for each quarter in 2020.

-2019 Bonus Program: 2019 Payment Summary
+2020 Bonus Program: 2020 Payment Summary

-The following table summarizes the total payments made to each of our NEOs for 2019 as a result of the achievement of the Company financial and, where applicable, individual performance objectives as described above.
+The following table summarizes the total payments made to each of our NEOs for 2020 as a result of the achievement of the Company financial and, where applicable, individual performance objectives as described above.